freenas/freenas-docs/userguide/system.rst

 :guilabel:`Syslog` box.

 To store the reporting information on the system dataset, check the :guilabel:`Reporting Database` box.
-Note that if this box is unchecked, the system will automatically create a RAM disk to prevent reporting information from filling up :file:`/var`.
+When this box is not checked, a RAM disk is created to prevent reporting information from filling up :file:`/var`.

-If you make any changes, click the :guilabel:`Save` button to save them.
+Click the :guilabel:`Save` button to save changes.

-If you change the pool storing the system dataset at a later time,
+If the pool storing the system dataset is changed at a later time,
-%brand% will automatically migrate the existing data in the system dataset to the new location.
+%brand% migrates the existing data in the system dataset to the new location.

 .. note:: Depending on configuration, the system dataset can occupy a